qftc/qftc.org/content/en/posts/quincy-city-council-candidates.md

 title = "Quincy City Council Candidates"

 +++
 Election Day, November 2nd 2021, is coming up soon!
-Don’t panic – we know it’s difficult, time-consuming, and often overwhelming for every individual voter to comb through all of the information available, trying to pick out important factors to help determine which candidate to vote for.
-To assist with that, the QFTC organizers have researched every city council candidate in a contested race this year, and compiled lists of positive progressive factors (“green flags”) as well as potentially less progressive “mixed” or anti-progressive “red” flags (if applicable) based on publicly available information - see the “Sources” section below for a full list of citations.
+The QFTC organizers have researched every city council candidate in a contested race this year, and compiled lists of positive progressive factors (“green flags”) as well as potentially less progressive “mixed” or anti-progressive “red” flags (if applicable) based on publicly available information - see the “Sources” section below for a full list of citations.
 We hope that this will help Quincy voters make their best and most informed decisions!

 ### JUMP TO: